Approved at the CRC AGM on Saturday 29th January 2022.

 Meetings will be held at least once every three months.

-All meetings will appoint, at it’s commencement, a person to record the matters discussed, and any decisions taken.
+All meetings will appoint, at their commencement, a person to record the matters discussed, and any decisions taken.
 This record is to be reviewed at the subsequent meeting before commencement of any additional business, the veracity of the record confirmed, and any matters arising discussed.

 Decisions regarding the general management of the club will be decided by a simple majority of the members present when the vote is taken.
 Where tied, the Chair or acting Chair will have a casting vote.
 Decisions regarding disciplinary matters shall be by a two thirds majority in support of any suspension of membership, or a membership cancellation.